timmywil/html5placeholders/README.md

 });
 </pre>

-Then, your html for all browsers will look like this:
+Then, your HTML for all browsers will look like this:
 <pre>
 &lt;input type=&quot;text&quot; placeholder=&quot;Name&quot;/&gt;
 </pre>

-Your css will look something like this:
+Your CSS will look something like this:
 <pre>
 .place {
     color: #666;